 ‘narrative of imperialism be recognized as ‘subjugated knowledge,’ ‘a whole set of knowledges that have been disqualified as inadequate to their task or insufficiently elaborated: naive knowledges, located low down on the hierarchy, beneath the required level of cognition or scientificity’’’ G.S Spivak ‘Can the Subaltern Speak?’

 Postcolonial theorists therefore recognise that the colonial project was concerned and consumed with classifying the ‘other’, in every respect as vastly inferior, as vastly inhuman.
 However, this process did not start with colonialism, nor did it end with the handing over of the keys of the colonies.
-Till Africa acknowledges its status as colonised, we will never be truly free.
+Till Africa acknowledges its status as still colonised, with colonial ideologies and mechanisms still in place, we will not be able to begin to road to freedom.
 Till we see the chains that bind us and throw them off, we are complicit in our own oppression.

 Understanding Hierarchies of Knowledge

 One of the major mechanisms for colonisation is the idea of knowledge.
 ‘Knowledge is power’, is a cliché, because it is true.
 The consequence of the colonial encounter between Europe and Africa was to establish thereafter the parameters for global power and the gateway of acceptable language, knowledge, jurisprudence and thought.
 I discuss these issues in an article titled ‘Decolonising Education in Africa‘.
 I also examine the role of language in a previous blog post.

 The colonial relationship functioned through acculturation mechanisms such as ‘assimilation’ and ‘association’, predicated on presumed African inferiority.
 Mbembé states that colonisation was an enterprise of appropriation, familiarisation and utilisation.
 The overall result was to effectively silence African history, knowledge and autonomy.